-Now in its ninth year, the award enables journalists aged 30 and under, from countries with a Gross National Income (GNI) per capita of less than $20,000, to send in their best stories.
+- Open to journalists aged 30 or under from countries with a Gross National Income (GNI) per capita of less than $20,000.

 - Entries can be in any language but should be accompanied by a verbatim English-language translation.